The Conservation Carousel is closed for the Season.

 For many children, one of their favorite features of the Louisville Zoo is its beautiful restored antique Conservation Carousel.
 This turn-of-the century carousel was built in 1919 by the Philadelphia Toboggan Company, one of the premier carousel makers in the world at that time.
 The carousel that is known as PTC#49 and is nicknamed the Old 49, found its way from Clementon, New Jersey to Marion Ohio in 1996.

 When refurbished, the carousel’s original 48 wooden horses and 2 chariots were replaced with non-wooden replicas echoing the vintage feeling of a nostalgic ride.
 The Zoo has since replaced 24 horses with hand-carved and painted wooden animals of all kinds, many endangered.
-The most recent additions include a butterfly, Komodo dragon, penguin and Canada lynx.
+The most recent additions include a poison dart frog, rhino, snow leopard and jaguar.

 Dr. Bill Foster, Zoo Director at the time of the carousel’s arrival, stated that the carousel is a unique way to accomplish the Zoo’s mission “to better the bond between people and our planet.”
 He explained that “for young children, the carousel is a gentle introduction to the world of animals; for adults it is a reminder of the need to conserve our rich resources for the next generation.”
 He added, “I can see these children bringing their children to the Zoo and telling them ‘when I was your age, I always rode the cheetah.’”